anyaconda/myAutomationWithAirflow/README.md

 - `tests/` - Contains test scripts:
-  - `test_examples.py` - Tests for example DAGs.
+  - `test_examples.py` - Basic Python and Airflow tests.
   - `test_requirements.txt` - Requirements for running tests.
-- `start.sh` - Shell script to start or initialize the project (usage details below).
+- `start.sh` - Shell script to start Airflow in a Podman container and install requirements (usage details below).
 - `README.md` - Project documentation.

 # 2. AnyaIntel project DAG

+This repository contains example Apache Airflow DAGs and related files for automating workflows, including integration with Microsoft 365 (OneDrive & SharePoint).

 Added sanitized files for Automated CSV Comparison with Airflow.

 ## Key Features
-- Securely connects to OneDrive or SharePoint using service credentials
+- Securely connect to OneDrive or SharePoint using service credentials
 - List SPSite Document Libraries (aka Drives), list all items in a Drive, list all items in a Drive/Folder
-- Can read all files in a specified SPSite folder
+- Read files in a specified SPSite folder
+- Write a document to a SPSite Document Library (aka Drive) folder
 ---

 # Xtra